-The European year of languages
+The European Year of Languages

+The European Year of Languages is a joint campaign organised by the Council of Europe and the European Union.
 The scheme has a budget of 8 million that will be spent on promoting multilingualism in the 45 countries taking part in the programme.

 According to Council of Europe President Walter Schwimmer and Viviane Reding the European Commissioner in charge of cultural policy, the twin ideals of diversity and opportunity lie at the heart of the EYL.

 "Everybody deserves the chance to benefit from the cultural and economic advantages language skills can bring.
 Learning languages also helps to develop tolerance and understanding between people from different linguistic and cultural backgrounds," they said in a joint statement released at the EYL's official launch earlier this year.